 Non-biological detergents are a good choice for washing baby’s clothes and for use in homes where sensitive skin or eczema is an issue.
 Even though there isn’t much evidence the enzymes in biological detergents are to blame for skin irritation, non-bio detergents still tend to be gentler on average.

 Biological detergents are ideal for washing very dirty clothes, particularly those that tend to become stained and need a thorough clean.

 The good news is that you can use both biological and non-biological detergents in your home so you can get a multitude of garments clean, you just need to make sure you use the right detergent at the right time.

 So, if you’re washing really dirty clothes opt for a biological detergent, and if you’re washing baby clothes, for example, opt for non-biological detergent.

 Alternatively, if you don’t want to get your detergents mixed up, you may want to stick to non-biological detergent, and wash those very dirty clothes at a higher temperature.

-Now all you need to think about is whether you want to use powder, liquid or tablets…
+Now all you need to think about is whether you want to use powder, liquid, pods or sheets…

 In The Wash is your guide to the best laundry and cleaning products, tips and tricks.
 Our mission is to solve the UK’s cleaning and laundry dilemmas!